zdashero/demathinator/README.md

 # user filter Bot

-This Discord bot is designed to serve as a preemptive user filter by banning users listed in an filter database before they have a chance to join your server.
+This Discord bot is designed to serve as a preemptive user filter by banning unsavory users listed in an filter database before they have a chance to join your server.
 The database is updated in real-time.
-If you want to add someone to the filter list, please contact `zdashero` on Discord.
+If you want to add someone to the filter list, please contact `zdashero` on Discord. (check bottom for filter coverage)

 ## Repo name
 This bot was made in the start to ban a user named mathy and his alts so I named it the demathinator, I kept it the repo name because it is funny

 ## Features

-- Automatically bans users based on an up-to-date filter database.
+- Bans users based on an up-to-date filter database.
 - Restricts the `/filterban` command to specific user IDs.
 - Provides a `/count` command to display the number of users in the database.